 Charley will take you on a journey of self-exploration, investigation, reflection, offering different perspectives and to help you see things in a new light or things as you haven’t seen before.
 If you’re ready for positive change in your life and ready to try new things, she will gladly guide you on your path.

 She deals with a wide range of issues, specialising in relationship counselling.
 Charley also sees clients for parenting, helping couples to reconnect after an affair, addressing imbalances in relationships, reduce arguments and fighting by helping with more effective ways to address difficult issues, porn addiction or porn issues, sex therapy, pre-marriage counselling, anger, depression, anxiety, stress, sleep, grief and loss.

-She also has a special interest in adolescents and trauma and has helped many overcome later obstacles created by childhood or adolescent sexual or physical abuse.
+She also has a special interest in trauma and has helped many overcome later obstacles created by childhood or adolescent sexual or physical abuse.
 Due to her insight into couples, she sometimes brings up your issues before you do.